How to Become an Aircraft Mechanic

 - How long is the program and when are classes held?

-- Can I transfer in credits from another program or credit by experience?
+- Can I transfer in credits from another program?

-We do accept certain credits from other schools, including JST/CCAF credits for military students and ACE credits for students already certificated as A&P mechanics.
-However, for a program of this kind, transferring credits from another institution can be a very long process.
-Students applying to use transfer credits must provide transcripts as well as detailed course descriptions for transfers to be considered.
+On occasion we are able to accept certain credits from other schools.
+However, because this program is regulated by the FAA and accreditation rules, transferring credits from another institution can be a very long process.
+Students applying to use transfer credits must provide transcripts as well as detailed course descriptions for courses to be considered.
 Most evaluations will be completed within 3-4 months.

 - Do I need my own tools?